Firing ends DJ Durkin's once-promising tenure as Maryland football coach

 After the Terps won his first four games in 2016, Maryland staggered to the finish but became bowl-eligible with a home win over Rutgers in the season finale.
 Maryland then lost to Boston College in the Quick Lane Bowl to finish 6-7.

-The Terps were cursed by quarterback injuries in Durkin’s second season.
+The Terps were hampered by quarterback injuries in Durkin’s second season.
 Just as what seemed to befall both Edsall and Ralph Friedgen, Durkin lost his top two quarterbacks, Tyrrell Pigrome and Kasim Hill, in the first three games in 2017.

 Pigrome tore his ACL in a season-opening road win at then-No. 23 Texas, and Hill suffered the same fate two games later in a home loss to Central Florida.
 After third-stringer Max Bortenschlager led the Terps to a road win at Minnesota to push their record to 3-1, Maryland lost seven of its last eight games.